 7 Things I Really Like About Kajabi

-Narrowing this down to a list of seven was pretty hard, but here goes …
+Narrowing this down to a list of seven for this Kajabi review was pretty hard, but here goes …

 While not at the level of WordPress, the blogging capabilities Kajabi provides are significantly better than those of most online course platforms.
-(And, remember, a strong blog is one of your best assets for attracting traffic to your site and products.)
+(And, remember, blogging is one of your best assets for attracting traffic to your site and products.)

 Kajabi has Wistia – one of the all-around best video hosting platforms – full integrated for uploading and streaming your videos.
 Because of this you can trust that your videos will deliver as well as possible for whatever screen or bandwidth any individual learner is using – and that they will be as secure as possible.